kotori-y/Scopy/docs/user_guide.rst

 Molecular Pretreater
 ---------------------
 The check and preparation for molecular structures are the necessary prerequisites for subsequent data analysis, especially for molecular resources downloaded from web sources.
-Considering its importance, the Scopy library provides :mod:`scopy.ScoPretreat` module to realize molecular preparation.
+Considering its importance, the Scopy library provides `ScoPretreat`_ module to realize molecular preparation.

-The :mod:`scopy.ScoPretreat` proivdes the following functions:
+The `ScoPretreat`_ proivdes the following functions:

 - Normalization of functional groups to a consistent format.
 - Recombination of separated charges.